robyftp/Tree/README.md

-## How do you make a 'one' disappear?
-You add a 'g' and it's 'gone'
+## I wouldn't buy anything with velcro.
+It's a total rip-off.